balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ## Post-provisioning UEFI firmware update

-Once your device has been provisioned and powered back-on, it will attempt to update the UEFI firmware automatically.
+Once your device has been provisioned with balenaOS and powered back-on, it will attempt to update the UEFI firmware automatically.
 The status of the UEFI firmware update process is depicted by a progress bar on the debug UART interface, as well on the display, if connected.

 __Note:__ Please do not interrupt the UEFI firmware process by resetting or cutting power to the device.